 Once the core courses have been completed and research is fully underway, it will be time to start writing a Doctoral Dissertation about your research.
 The title and topic will be decided by the student with the help of their advisor and committee.
 For more information about writing a dissertation, ask other students, check-in with the Writing Center, and/or attend a thesis/dissertation writing workshop through Graduate Studies.
 Attending other students' final defenses can also help you prepare to go through the process yourself.
-Keep your eye on the Graduate Posting Board outside of 4132 Learned Hall for flyers about final defenses, seminar speakers, and much more.
-For formatting guidelines, see HERE.
+Keep your eye on the Graduate Posting outside of 4132 Learned Hall.
+For formatting guidelines, see https://graduate.ku.edu/electronic-thesis-and-dissertation.